-According to a recent Australian study, the answer is probably not.
-Most supplements tested did little good, and some appeared to actually do harm.
-Although vitamins are necessary for human life, taking them in artificial form means missing out on phytochemicals—the other molecules of value we get by eating fruits and vegetables.
-How this might make an important difference is yet to be understood.
-But let’s take a look at specific findings of the study.
+According to a recent Australian study, most supplements tested did little good, and some appeared to actually do harm.
+Let’s take a look at specific findings of the study.

 Researchers combined the results of 179 studies, analyzing them as if they were one large study (meta-analysis).
 Four popular supplements supplying vitamins C and D and calcium showed no reduction in heart disease or stroke, but no harm either.
 (Calcium is given to prevent weak bones; vitamins C and D are included to help absorption of calcium.)
 Supplements containing vitamin D alone showed no reduction in early death, although further time may be needed to find any possible benefits.